vdjserver/vdjserver-web-backbone/component/test/readme.md

 then be run to test either a locally running version of website or a remote version.

 ```
-# copy default config to local env file, edit and provide test and tapis settings
+# copy default configuration to local env file, edit and provide test and Tapis settings
 cp env.default env
 emacs env